Xernito/Hospitality/README.md

 Post it [here](https://github.com/OrionFive/Hospitality/issues).

 ## Helping out
 I'm not actively adding features or fixes anymore (same for my other mods).
-After ten years of managing mods I've burnt out on RimWorld and I don't think I'll recover.
+After more than ten years of managing mods I've burnt out on RimWorld and I don't think I'll recover.
 So if you see bugs or enhancements you care about, feel free to create a solution.
 I review all pull requests.

 ## Become a patron!